-Mr. Tam Kam Biu, William, an independent non-executive Director, is an executive director of China Bio Cassava Holdings Limited (Stock Code: 8129).
-As China Bio Cassava Holdings Limited is also a company which is engaged in business related to research and development of information technology, China Bio Cassava Holdings Limited may be in competition with the Group.

-Save as disclosed above, none of the Directors of the Company has an interest in a business which compete or may compete with the business of the Group.
+After Mr. Tam Kam Biu, William, an independent non-executive Director, resigned on 7 April 2014 as the executive director of China Bio Cassava Holdings Limited (Stock Code: 8129), a company which is engaged in business related to research and development of information technology and may be in competition with the Group, none of the Directors of the Company has an interest in a business which compete or may compete with the business of the Group.